CherryBlueberry/MigGPT/README.md

 ```

 ## Benchmark
-The benchmark file is located at `data/data.csv` and contains 80 Type 1 samples and 55 Type 2 samples.
+The benchmark file, located at `data/data.csv`, contains 80 Type 1 samples and 55 Type 2 samples.
 The specific content of each item is as follows:
 ```
 'type',             # Type of migration sample, "type1" or "type2"
 's_old',            # Old code snippet
 's_old_p',          # Patched old code snippet
 'file_new',         # New version file
-'s_new_gt1',        # Correct result for the new code snippet on retrieval task 's_new_gt2',        # Additional correct result for the new code snippet on retrieval task 's_new_p_gt1',      # Correct result for patched new code snippet on migration task 's_new_p_gt2'       # Additional correct result for patched new code snippet on migration task
+'s_new_gt1',        # Correct result for the new code snippet on retrieval task 's_new_gt2',        # Additional correct result for the new code snippet on the retrieval task 's_new_p_gt1',      # Correct result for patched new code snippet on migration task 's_new_p_gt2'       # Additional correct result for patched new code snippet on migration task
 ```